Blink Fitness is a gym chain with over 80 locations across the United States that promises to make exercise fun and affordable for tiers of members.

 Depending on where you live, there are likely plenty of local options for an affordable gym membership.
 How should you choose the best option for you?

-We’ve written a comprehensive overview of five popular gyms and the differences between them, and we’ll recap the key details of three popular alternatives: Planet Fitness, LA Fitness, and 24 Hour Fitness.
+We’ve written a comprehensive guide to five popular gyms and the differences between them, and we’ll recap the key details of three popular alternatives: Planet Fitness, LA Fitness, and 24 Hour Fitness.

 Planet Fitness got its start more than two decades ago, and there are over 1,000 locations across the United States.